-Each non-employee director may elect to receive the annual director fee, the committee chair fee and the lead director fee in shares of XPEL common stock in lieu of cash.
-All Directors elected to receive their respective fees in cash in 2023.
+Each non-employee director may elect to receive the annual director fee and the committee chair fee in shares of XPEL common stock in lieu of cash.
+All Directors, except for Mr. North, elected to receive their respective fees in cash in 2024.